jcupitt/gir_ffi-vips/README.md

 ruby-vips8
 ==========

 Ruby binding for the vips8 API.

-It works, but still has some missing features, see `TODO`.
-If you want something that really works, you need [ruby-vips](https://github.com/jcupitt/ruby-vips).
+This is made with `gir_ffi` and currently has some problems with unreferencing.
+If you want something that actually works, you need [ruby-vips](https://github.com/jcupitt/ruby-vips).

 # To try it out